 The notice(s) of servicing transfer must, by law, contain the following information:

-In the meantime, continue making your regular payments (to the new servicer) while the issue is being resolved.
+In the meantime, continue making your regular payments to the new servicer while the issue is pending.
 Otherwise, you could risk going into default and face a possible foreclosure.
 After you start sending your mortgage payments to the new servicer, you should monitor at least two payments to make sure the new servicer is correctly applying them to your mortgage loan account.